hendrikschilling/vesuvius_compressed_dl/README.md

 ## Usage

 Check the first lines of compressed_dl.sh script to set source data, host and target dir.
-On your host you need working opencv-python, jpegxl (cjxl) and wget.
+On the remote host you need working opencv-python, jpegxl (cjxl) and wget.

 The download script allows to only process and download every n-th slice, for example:
 ```